 Kidstir is a fantastic kids’ monthly cooking subscription box.
 You get a themed cooking kit sent to your door every month.
 Every box includes 3 recipes and some accessories for each – 2 kid-sized tools and a special extra.
-Your first box comes with a great recipe binder to store all the recipes in so you can revisit your favorites.
+On an annual plan, your first box comes with a great recipe binder to store all the recipes in so you can revisit your favorites.
 My youngest is my kitchen helper and he is loving getting all these kid-size tools to use (check out the last picture)!

 You will always get 2 kid-sized tools and one special extra in every box!
 They include a contents list on the inside lid of the box.

 The theme for November is Gobbling Good Fixings which is perfect for the November box.
 We are actually hosting Thanksgiving at our house this year and I can’t wait to try these out.

 The back of the information card lists a shopping list so that you can grab all the ingredients you need for each recipe.